Left-Right Symmetry Breaking in CLIP-style Vision-Language Models Trained on Synthetic Spatial-Relation Data: Generalization in recognition of relative position in CLIP-style VLM

 In this section, we investigate whether the three types of generalization defined in Sec.~\ref{sec_generalization} emerge under a CLIP-style training setup.
 We here use only the {\it left textual representation} as the caption for two-object images, while we show the result with both {\it left} and {\it right textual representations} in Sec.~\ref{sec_left_right}.
 Figure~\ref{fig:fig_2layer_full} (left panels) shows image-to-text alignment accuracy as a function of the number of training labels, serving as a proxy for these generalization behaviors.
 The number of spatial configurations of objects is also varied.
 We observe that training the model on a larger variety of object categories enhances all three types of generalization and leads to high accuracy.
 In contrast, variation in the spatial arrangement of objects has little effect on performance.

 Figure~\ref{fig:fig_2layer_full} (right panels) visualizes the cosine-similarity matrix between image and text embeddings.
 Pronounced diagonal block patterns indicate correct image–text alignment.
-We found that weight decay regularization enhances the generalization (see App.~\ref{sec_weight_decay}), suggesting that the model learns generalizable algorithms by avoiding overfitting, analogous to the grokking phenomenon~\cite{powerGrokkingGeneralizationOverfitting2022a}.
+We found that weight decay regularization enhances the generalization (see App.~\ref{sec_weight_decay}), suggesting that the model learns generalizable algorithms by avoiding overfitting, reminiscent of observations in the grokking literature~\cite{powerGrokkingGeneralizationOverfitting2022a}.
 Also, the analysis of the dynamics of generalization accuracy and the training loss reveals that single-object positional, two-object coordination, and unseen object pair generalization are achieved consecutively (App.~\ref{sec_dynamics_generalization}).